willdady/cdk-iam-credentials-rotator/README.md

 }
 ```

-Once your function exits the secret will be deleted from AWS Secrets Manager and old credentials for the user are also deleted at this step.
+Once your function exits the underlying AWS Step Functions workflow will wait a period of time before deleting the old credentials.
+During this period both the old and new credentials for the user exist.
+At the end of this period the old credentials are deleted.

+The amount of time to wait before deleting old credentials defaults to 5 minutes and can be adjusted by setting `cleanupWaitDuration`.
+This value MUST be less-than `scheduleDuration`.

 ## Architecture